772/force-physical-location-visit/README.md

 This is just a proof of concept.
 If you have basic development knowledge, you can exploit this website.
 A more robust solution would require a server to securely store and update the password file as needed.

+## Related ideas

+Without QR codes, a website could check the gps position and return another hyperlink each day.
+But this would allow people to use fake gps data.

 ## License

 Licensed under either of these: